camit001/Python-In-30-Days/Day_27_Python_with_mongodb/27_Python_with_mongodb.md

 **[SQL versus NoSQL]**

 In this section, we will focus on a NoSQL database MongoDB.
-Let's sign up on [MongoDB](https://www.mongodb.com/) by click on the sign in button then click register on the next page.
+Let's sign up on [MongoDB](https://www.mongodb.com/) by click on the sign in button then click register on the next page..

 ![MongoDB Sign up pages](../images/MongoDB/mongodb-signup-page.png)